 In June of 2002, a group of professional, talented and award winning artists joined together to form East Colony Fine Art, an organization dedicated to showcasing the artwork of local member artists.
 Working as a team, they created a professional exhibition space from an abandoned loading dock in Manchester’s historic Millyard District.
-Ten years later, the 2500 square foot gallery inside Langer Place on South Commercial Street has become an important part of southern New Hampshire’s cultural community.
+Twelve years later, the 2500 square foot gallery inside Langer Place on South Commercial Street has become an important part of southern New Hampshire’s cultural community.

 As members, all East Colony artists participate in the management of the cooperative gallery, sharing the tasks associated with running a local business.
 In addition to creating their own pieces for display, the artists commit time to ensure that the exhibits are fresh and current, often including items designed to promote and support other cultural and charitable events occurring in the area.